Haticenurcoskunn/Haticenurcoskunn/README.md

 ## About me

-✨ I'm a Flutter Developer and currently learning swift.
+✨I am a 4th year student at Erciyes University.
+I'm a Flutter Developer and currently learning swift.
 I'm also interested in Product Management and UI/UX Design fields.

 ## Languages and tools